kavin1001/cis1940/week00/homework/instructions.md

 3. In GHCi, input `:r` to reload the file.
 Run `main` again.
 The test should pass now.

 4. Submit only `Exercises.hs` to Gradescope.
 It should pass the autograder test for Exercise 3.
-We will manually grade Exercises 1 and 2.